3. Language Directives

 • <depend-type>(<memory-reference-list>)

-The following C code shows an example of partial release of the task dependences using the release directive:
+The following C code shows an example of partial release of task dependences using the release directive:

 #define SIZE 4096